I am an IT professional from Cleveland, OH who enjoys electronics, vintage radio restoration, air guns, and working with model trains.

 One spring morning I was about to take my vintage 1978 Goldwing out for a ride.
 When I turned the ignition switch to the "Run" position, the cooling fan behind the radiator sprung to life.
 This was odd considering that the bike was stone cold and had not been ridden that day.
 While the cooling fan problem didn't seem critical, I knew that I would have to investigate the problem upon my return, after letting the bike cool for a while, because the cooling fan in the constantly running state was causing an extra load on my several-year-old battery.

-Upon consulting my trusty , I determined that the problem was the thermostat switch, which is an electrical switch that is inline between the battery power when the key is in the run position and the cooling fan.
-The thermostat switch is attached by the thermostat housing and senses the coolant temperature.
-When the coolant temperature reaches a preset temperature the contacts in the coolant switch close energizing the cooling fan.
-Goldwing service/repair manual
+Upon consulting my trusty Goldwing service/repair manual, I determined that the problem was the thermostat switch, which is an electrical switch that is inline between the battery power when the key is in the run position and the cooling fan.
+The thermostat switch is attached to the thermostat housing and senses the coolant temperature.
+When the coolant temperature reaches a preset temperature, the contacts in the coolant switch close, energizing the cooling fan.

 Remove the Connector

-The thermostat switch is connected at the thermostat housing.
+The thermostat switch is connected to the thermostat housing.
 I had to remove part of my Vetter fairing to get access to it.
 Carefully pull the connector boot from the thermostat switch.
-The connector boot and thermostat switch are circled in the picture above.
+The connector boot and thermostat switch are circled in fig. 2 (above).

 Closer View of the Thermostat Switch

 Here is a closer look at the thermostat switch.
-The thermostat switch is circled in the picture above.
+The thermostat switch is circled in fig. 3 (above).

 Double-Checking Using a Multimeter